- Part 1. Quality

 - Care and maintenance of the trial.

 - Instruction to the applicant on the timing and nature of observations and measurements needed.

 - Provide observations, data and statistical analysis of the DUS trial for the applicant.

 - Provide a comparative digital image of the variety showing its distinct characteristics.

 - Make observations and measurement to comply with the approved DUS test guidelines.

 The qualified persons must certify the completed PBR Part 2 Application by submitting the Certification by the Qualified Person form (PBR00006), which outlines exactly which functions the qualified person undertook or supervised in relation to the application.

 Maintaining QP accreditation

-To validate and maintain their accreditation, QPs must attend a workshop and keep abreast of developments in PBR.
-They are also required to pay an annual accreditation fee ($50).
+As part of accreditation requirements, QPs must first complete an online Qualified Persons training suite to gain a broader understanding of their role in the PBR process.
+They are also required to pay a triennial Qualified Person accreditation fee.
 Invoices are sent out one month prior to the due date.